wp-plugins/really-simple-ssl/readme.txt

 * Yes, every request to your domain gets redirected to https.

 == Changelog ==
+= 2.1.7 =
+* Refined SSL detection
+* Bugfix on deactivation of plugin

 = 2.1.6 =
 * Fixed an SSL detection issue which could lead to redirect loop